Lucene Wisniewski

 Therapist

-Liz O'Connell, LISW, is a licensed and independent clinical social worker.
+Liz O'Connell, LISW/LCSW-R, is a licensed and independent clinical social worker.
 She specializes in working with adults with eating disorders, mood disorders, pervasive emotion dysregulation, and a history of trauma/PTSD.

 Melanie Rista